jnmcfly/awesome-startpage/README.md

 - [null](https://github.com/sadparadiseinhell/null) - Another one simple startpage.
 - [search](https://github.com/l0bsters/search) - Search offers you an tangle of nodes for your bookmarks.
 - [StartOS](https://github.com/Jaredk3nt/startos) - A different take on startpages.
 StartOS will bring you back the 90s.
+- [the-glorious-startpage](https://github.com/manilarome/the-glorious-startpage/) - A bloated and modern-looking startpage.
+Responsive, Weather, Dynamic Background and many more.

 ### Firefox Specific